 When data are imported as described, Igor will create three waves:

 Data import produces little visible effect, other than a report in the history window.
 While it is not necessary, you may want to display your waves in a table.
-From Windows menu choose New Table and select your new CP_ and RP_ waves; then from Table menu select Append Columns to Table and select your matrix wave – this way your small waves will be visible on the left of the table and not lost on the right, hidden side.
+From menu choose and select your new CP_ and RP_ waves; then from menu select and select your matrix wave – this way your small waves will be visible on the left of the table and not lost on the right, hidden side.
 You will see the numbers contained in each wave and you will be able edit concentration values as necessary.

 The key parameter that changed from spectrum to spectrum during titration is concentration of Trp.
 To make CP_ wave useful you need to replace values within with actual concentration for each spectrum (column) in the matrix.
 Proceed to calculate concentrations on the next page.

 After calculations are complete, within Excel copy concentration values to the clipboard, return to Igor and paste calculated concentrations into CP_ wave.
-To paste values find the table displaying CP_ wave or make a new table with this wave, select the first cell of CP_ wave and press Ctrl+V. Verify that CP_ wave has no empty cells and that number of rows in it equals number of columns in the matrix.
-Number of columns in the matrix can be found from import report in the history window or by examining information about matrix in Data Browser dialog (Data menu, bottom).
+To paste values find the table displaying CP_ wave or make a new table with this wave, select the first cell of CP_ wave and press .
+Verify that CP_ wave has no empty cells and that number of rows in it equals number of columns in the matrix.
+Number of columns in the matrix can be found from import report in the history window or by examining information about matrix in dialog ( menu, bottom).